percona/everest-doc/docs/install/uninstallEverest.md

 ### Examples for removing CRDs

-This section lists various examples for removing the CRDs.
+Here are some examples of how to remove the CRDs.

 #### Remove all the CRDs

-If you want to remove all the CRDS, run the following command:
+To remove all the CRDS, you can use the following command:

 ```
 cat <<EOF | xargs kubectl delete crd